zgfgNew/PlayIntegrityFork/README.md

 ## About 'autopif.sh' and 'killgms.sh' script files

-There's intentionally no custom./pif.json in my fork by default, because the goal remains to be futureproof, and including something that could/will be banned and obsolete the next day would be contrary to that goal.
+There's intentionally no custom./pif.json here by default, because the goal remains to be futureproof, and including something that could/will be banned and obsolete the next day would be contrary to that goal.
 If you don't care to have your own private fingerprint to use or don't have time to look for one currently then simply run the extraction script from a root prompt with `sh autopif.sh` in the module directory (/data/adb/playintegrityfix/), or from a file explorer app that supports script execution.

 The autopif script extracts the latest working Xiaomi.eu fingerprint (though frequently banned and may be banned for RCS use while otherwise passing Play Integrity and SafetyNet) to test an initial setup.